zarafarrukh/Spamurai/README.md

 </p>

 ## Improvements
-We enhanced the code by incorporating HashMaps and ArrayLists for efficient storage of data values, resulting in a time complexity of O(n) for value searches.
-Additionally, during the optimization stage, we found a way to eliminate an entire testing function and implemented the storage of test results (table) within the testAndTrain method, reducing code lines and redundancy.
-We also generalized a duplicate method and employed getters and setters for Accuracy and Precision to prevent the use of multiple variables.
-Furthermore, we introduced an isWord function to handle unique words and symbols, streamlining the code.
+We optimized the SpamDetector class by using HashMaps and ArrayLists to efficiently store and retrieve data values, reducing the search complexity to O(n).
+We simplified the code by eliminating a redundant testing function, integrating test results directly into the trainAndTest method, and reducing code duplication by generating a duplicate method.
+We simplified variable control by using getters and setters for accuracy and precision, as well as used an isWord function to simplify the handling of unique words and symbols.
+These optimizations all together enhanced the algorithm's performance, readability, and maintainability.

-Given more time, we would further refine our algorithm by implementing Laplace Smoothing to effectively manage unseen words.
-Additionally, we aim to enhance the software to accommodate special characters and symbols.
+Moving forward we would focus on enhancing our algorithm by implementing Laplace Smoothing, a technique renowned for handling unseen words, thereby enhancing the model's predictive accuracy and precision.
+We would also enhance our algorithm to handle a diverse range of special characters and symbols to ensure optimal performance across varied input scenarios

 ## How to run
 ### Step-by-Step Instructions: